List of Digimon Adventure characters: Myotismon's Army

-DemiDevimon is a Rookie-level blue bat-like Digimon and Myotismon's servant, initially sent by his master to keep the DigiDestined from regrouping while preventing them from activating their Crests.
+DemiDevimon is a Rookie-level blue bat/devil-themed Digimon and Myotismon's servant, initially sent by his master to keep the DigiDestined from regrouping while preventing them from activating their Crests.
 He then accompanied Myotismon to Tokyo and helped in the search for the eight child.
+Despite looking like a bat, DemiDevimon has a strong fear of them and Myotismon uses his bats to punish DemiDevimon for his failures.
 DemiDevimon escapes Myotismon's initial defeat and oversees the prophecy that leads to his resurrection as VenomMyotismon, who then devours DemiDevimon.